AlvaroGutierrez2/ameris-chanllenge-ui/README.md

 ## Development application

+In the root folder run the next to command :

-Run `npm install`
+1. Run `npm install`

-An then Run `ng serve` for a dev server.
+2. Run `ng serve` for a dev server.

 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

 ## Code scaffolding